Home / Books / Alfredo Jaar

 Contributor: Wolfgang Kaleck

-In Alfredo Jaar, Florencia San Martín analyzes the work of the prominent Chilean-born artist Alfredo Jaar, whose work challenges the linear and triumphalist temporality of Western modernity, which obscures the violence of colonization and globalization.
-San Martín argues that Jaar’s work represents decolonial time, exposing the limits of the violent systems we oppose but inhabit.
-His art, she maintains, is informed by and responds to two interconnected historical events relevant to his own life: the US-backed military coup that established Pinochet’s dictatorship in Chile, and the implementation of its corollary neoliberal economic system around the world.
-San Martín explores the key themes in Jaar’s artistic practice—mourning, accountability, and failure—which situate the victims of the Chilean regime in a global context, directly confront the architects of atrocity, and question how ideas of diversity and inclusion have been co-opted by modern neoliberal discourses.
-Alfredo Jaar enables us to reimagine art history, offering a fresh paradigm from where to think about global contemporary art today.
+In Alfredo Jaar, Florencia San Martín analyzes the work of the prominent Chilean-born artist Alfredo Jaar, whose work challenges the linear and triumphalist temporality of Western modernity that obscures the violence of colonization and globalization.
+San Martín argues that Jaar’s work represents decolonial time, exposing the limits of the violent systems we inhabit.
+His art, she maintains, is informed by and responds to two interconnected historical events relevant to his own life: the US-backed military coup that established Pinochet’s dictatorship in Chile and the implementation around the world of the corollary neoliberal economic system.
+San Martín explores the key themes in Jaar’s artistic practice—mourning, accountability, and failure—which situates the victims of the Chilean regime in a global context, directly confronts the architects of atrocity, and questions how ideas of diversity and inclusion have been co-opted by modern neoliberal discourses.
+Alfredo Jaar enables us to reimagine art history, offering a fresh paradigm with which to think about global contemporary art.

 Praise